krishnasogathur/Astro-High-Prep-Inter-IIT-2024/README.md

+Refer to presentation.pdf to get a general overview of work done.
 Will update with code and final results soon.